 - Are U.S. citizens permitted to enter?
 Yes

-- Effective July 31, all travelers to Lebanon must show a negative PCR test taken within 96 hours of travel to be allowed to enter the country.
+- All travelers to Lebanon must show a negative PCR test taken within 96 hours of travel to be allowed to enter the country.

 - Is a negative COVID-19 test (PCR and/or serology) required for entry?
 Yes